The Three Musketeers Story

 The Road to Calais

-Milady seduces the Duke of Buckingham and takes the necklace for the Cardinal.
+Milady seduces Buckingham and takes the necklace for the Cardinal.

 A Cell in Calais

-Constance and D’Artagnan are imprisoned.
-Remembering the scissors, D’Artagnan frees Constance.
-Milady arrives, shows off the necklace and takes advantage of D’Artagnan’s vulnerable position.
+Milady arrives, shows off the necklace and takes advantage of d’Artagnan’s vulnerable position.
 Unable to restrain herself, Constance leaps at her and the two fight.
 Constance rips Milady’s sleeve exposing the fleur-de-lis, the brand of a criminal.
 Milady flees.
-Minutes later the Musketeers arrive.
-United again, they head for Paris.
+Minutes later the musketeers arrive and they head for Paris.

-Queen Anne waits, hoping that Constance will return with the necklace.
-Time runs out and she departs for the Ball.
+The Queen waits, hoping that Constance will return with the necklace.
+Time runs out and she departs for the ball.